Did you know that homeowners spend about 29 billion dollars per year?

 The most common type of alternative cooling is the window unit.
 This unit is situated in a window so that the condenser system is located outside of the home and the fan and vent are inside.
 This is a cheap alternative used to cool apartments, houses, dorms, and any building with windows and electricity.
 They have been made more efficient over the years and can last about 3-5 years, depending on wear and tear.

 Most of these alternative heating and cooling systems can be used in conjunction with a traditional HVAC unit to save money and conserve energy.
 To find the best options available to you, search “heating and cooling near me” on your search engine.
-If you are interested in installing one of the alternative systems and live in the Decatur, AL, our experienced technicians at Valley Heating and Cooling can help you.
+If you are interested in installing one of the alternative systems and live in the Madison, AL, our experienced technicians at Valley Heating and Cooling can help you.